Smoking and acne

 Looking at the research and possible links between smoking and acne

 You've heard the statistics.
 Smoking causes three million deaths per year worldwide.1-2 It causes many forms of cancer and untold pain and suffering, not to mention billions of dollars in preventable health care costs.3 Common sense would say that smoking negatively effects almost every bodily condition, including acne.
 But evidence remains unclear whether this is true.1-4 A study published in the Journal of Investigative Dermatology in 2006 in which trained nurses interviewed 27,083 young men over a 20 year period came to a surprising conclusion: "Active smokers showed a significantly lower prevalence of severe acne than nonsmokers."5 In another study, published in 2007 in the Journal of the European Academy of Dermatology and Venereology, researchers reported that of the 594 participants studied, "In girls, smoking was significantly associated with lower prevalence of acne.
 No significant associations between acne and smoking variables were detected among boys."6 A study published in the British Journal of Dermatology in 2001 seems to refute these findings.
 896 people were examined for the study.
-Smokers tended to have more acne, and the more they smoked, the worse their acne presented itself.7 A more recent study of 1046 adult women, performed in 2009, showed a "strong correlation" between smoking and non-inflammatory acne.8 Other studies have showed no statistical difference between smokers and non-smokers in regards to acne.9-11 In short, evidence is conflicting and the medical research community needs quite a bit more data to come to a consensus.
+Smokers tended to have more acne, and the more they smoked, the worse their acne presented itself.7 A more recent study of 1046 adult women, performed in 2009, showed a "strong correlation" between smoking and non-inflammatory acne.8 The most recent study to look at smoking and acne came in 2012 and looked at 17,345 Chinese adolescents and adults.
+Data pointed toward a significant association with adolescent acne.9 Other studies have showed no statistical difference between smokers and non-smokers in regards to acne.10-12 In short, evidence is conflicting and the medical research community needs quite a bit more data to come to a consensus.

 Smoking harms skins health and appearance